vluu03/cse15l-lab-reports/lab-report4.md

 ## The Real Deal

 # 3. Start the timer
-Have a timer ready to start
+Started the timer on my phone.

 # 4. Log into ieng6
 In my local terminal I typed